 - Using avirulence markers to predict the phenotypes of clubroot pathotypes

-- Clubroot pathotypes and second generation resistance
+- New clubroot pathotypes and second generation resistance

 - Purifying genotypes of Plasmodiophora brassicae and developing SNP markers linked to races of P. brassicae populations collected in western Canada